Berkeley-NLP/Agent-Eval-Refine/README.md

 The evaluator and evaluation code is provided in `./agent_eval/` folder.
 You can use these models, either open weight or GPT-4V-based, to evaluate the performance of digital agents.
 Please refer to the [Evaluation](#Evaluation) section for more details.

 The refinement and the ios/android emulator code is provided in `./exps/` folder.
-It provides examples to execute a variety of agents on WebArena/Android/iOS.
+It provides examples to execute/improve a variety of agents on WebArena/Android/iOS.
 Notably,
-- Reflexion agent which achieves 20.2% on WebArena and is current state-of-the-art.
+- Reflexion + GPT-4 agent which achieves 20.2% on WebArena and is current state-of-the-art.
 - Refined CogAgent model which achieves 75% relative improvement in success rate on iOS.
 - A Python binding for iOS and Android emulator to facilitate refinement and end-to-end evaluation of digital agents.